swatid26/swatid26.github.io/project_3.md

 ### Insights
 1. Looking at the sales report based on various sizes of pizza, Large size pizzas are the most popular.
 Interrestingly, the trend does not seem to be because of price of the large pizzas (small and medium pizzas are cheaper than large pizzas).
 2. XXL pizzas are least popular with only handful of orders in the entire year.
-3. Large size pizzas in chicken category are the most popular which fetched maximum orders in the entire year to generate maximum sales.
+3. Large size pizzas in chicken category are the single most popular which fetched maximum orders in the entire year to generate maximum sales, when they are priced at $20.75 per pizza
-4.
+4. Also, it is interesting to note that small size pizzas in classic category are ahead in number of total orders.
+However when we look at the breakdown of small size classic pizzas by price, classic small sized pizzas priced at $12 per pizza are the most popular

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).